addo47/AbilityBots/README.md

 [![Telegram](http://trellobot.doomdns.org/telegrambadge.svg)](https://telegram.me/AbilityBots)
 [![Build Status](https://travis-ci.org/addo37/AbilityBots.svg?branch=master)](https://travis-ci.org/addo37/AbilityBots)
 [![Jitpack](https://jitpack.io/v/addo37/AbilityBots.svg)](https://jitpack.io/#addo37/AbilityBots)

 Motivation
 ----------
-Ever since I have started programming bots for Telegram, I have been using the Telegram Bot Java API.
+Ever since I've started programming bots for Telegram, I've been using the Telegram Bot Java API.
 It is a basic and nicely done API that is a 1-to-1 translation of the HTTP API exposed by Telegram.

 Dealing with a basic API has its advantages and disadvantages.
 Obviously, there's nothing hidden.
 If it is there on Telegram, it is here in the Java API.
 When you want to implement a feature in your bot, you start asking these questions: